The Masked Singer (Belgian TV series): Costumes

 After seeing the South-Korean format, the production knew that the costumes had to be high level to make the concept work in Flanders.
 Emmy Award-winning costume designer Marina Toybina created the costumes for the first three seasons.
 The process of creating a costume took three months.
 It started with the Belgian production pitching what characters they want.
 Toybina made concepts based on those wishes.
 The concepts were then used by the Belgian team to design the costume.
-The costumes are made in Germany and the masks in Austria.
+The costumes are made by Alexandra Brandner in Germany and the masks by Marianne Meinl in Austria.
 At that time it is known who will wear the costumes, so the costumes can be fitted to the height and seize of the contestant.

 Every candidate needed half or a full hour to get into the costume.
 Bathroom breaks were carefully planned.
 After only 10 minutes it became 35 degrees behind the masks.
 The costume of Queen was the heaviest with 12 kg.
 The costume of Dragonfly was the widest with 2,5 meters.
 The costumes of Diver and Monkey were modified during the season according to the songs they performed.
 The costume of Wolf had to be adjusted because the candidate got backproblems due to the weight of the tail.
 The helmet of Diver had so much condensation after three minutes, the contestant had to sing and perform blinded.
 Contestant Kathleen Aerts had to be overcome her claustrophobia to be able to wear the mask.
 During season two the temperature of the costume of Cyclops was measured 56 degrees.
 To remove the smell from the costumes, the dressmakers used vodka.

 Contestants of the second season were again subjected to extreme conditions.
 The temperature inside the costume of Cyclops was measured 56 degrees Celsius one time and the head only of Red Deer weighed 10 kg.
 Contestants had a special designed armor to divide the heaviness of their costumes.
 The costume of Radish was made to have two arms outside but because of a weak shoulder of the contestant, the character had only one moving arm.
+The input from the Belgian production became bigger for the third season.
+Again, the costumes required a lot of work.
+More than 2.000 rhinestones were put into the costume of Wizard, taking 450 hours.
+Raven's costume needed 10.000 real feathers and took more than 500 hours to be complete.
+The suit of Cosmos required its own Wifi for the lightning hoops.
+The limited visibility due to the costumes became apparent when Foxy Lady almost fell off a stage.